 33% – Projects (including rough drafts & iterative work) | Exploration of varied ideas, thoughtful concept development, execution of multiple iterations.
 Quality assignments— ability to integrate learning from class, craftsmanship and presentation of work, work you feel proud to show to an internship or potential internship or employer.

-- For successful completion of this course, all assignments will be posted to gitHub or class drive
+- For successful completion of this course, all assignments will be posted online or to the class drive

 - Your sketchbook will be reviewed during individual meetings, midterms & at the end of the semester.
 It needs to be is easy to follow and have all completed assignments.